-We aim to provide a secure site, but recognise that the site is only as secure as the people who use it.
-Therefore all people on the site have to adhere to the rules which govern it.
+We aim to provide a secure site but recognise that the site is only as secure as the people who use it.
+Therefore, all people on the site have to adhere to the rules which govern it.
 These are:

-- All gates are locked except at the start and end of the school day - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by coloured lanyards and ID badges.
-Those wearing green lanyards are regular visitors and volunteers, who have been through an induction process including enhanced DBS check.
-Red refers
+- All gates are locked except at the start and end of the school day - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by wearing lanyards green lanyards indicate regular visitors and volunteers who have a valid DBS and red lanyards are those who should be escorted by a member of staff. - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given

-- to infrequent visitors, who may not have a DBS check completed and therefore should not be unsupervised with children. - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.
+- All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.